GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The marathon weekend likely mattered because it concentrated the ambiguity.
 Ryan drove Nienke to a major personal event while Maarten stayed behind.
 They had lodging logistics, time away, dancing by water, family introduction, birthday context, and Ryan wondering beforehand whether something might happen.
 Afterward there was "no canoodling," but there was also a deeply warm card saying Ryan made Pittsburgh 1000x better.
 Ryan sent the card to Mackenzie, which suggests he did not simply experience it as rejection.
 The likely result was not closure, but continued ambiguity: enough warmth to preserve attachment, not enough romantic movement to resolve it.

 Late October prevents a simple causal story.
 Ryan was still seeing Nienke after the marathon.
 They went to Kinzua on October 20 and Trace on October 26.
+Family-health stress was also present: on October 9 Ryan told Nienke his father was apparently pre-diabetic, and on October 22 he said his father had been diagnosed with stage 3 chronic kidney disease.
 Then on October 27 he told Briana about a broad depressive shift: down mood, sleep increase, less energy, difficulty with hobbies, exercise, and routines.
 Briana recognized seasonal depression.
 The next day Ryan told Olivia that his mood, motivation, and energy were sinking, that he might leave dance, that lifting was inconsistent, and that he was using a light box.
 This is the point where the case file must pivot from "what happened with Nienke?" to "what was happening to Ryan?"

 The WhatsApp record also shows that the drift was relationally visible.
 On November 5, after Ryan said he was exhausted and not in the mood for dance, Nienke challenged the rationale directly and told him to "Make some mood," later acknowledging that her parents would view the message as too directly Dutch.
 On November 11, Ryan described leaving the Bachata team as mainly for self-care and cost.
 By December 8, he said he had not danced since leaving the team, lacked time and energy for dancing, and was struggling to get to the gym consistently.
 This was both a mental-health/routine problem and a friendship-continuity problem.

 Through November and December, Nienke's life expanded while Ryan's contracted.
-Her parents came, she went to NYC, then the Southwest, then Europe, then Hawaii.
+Her parents came, she went to NYC, then on the Southwest road trip with Maarten, then Europe, then Hawaii.
 Ryan's communication declined sharply.
 But the January initiation data shows the decline was not simply her abandoning him.
 By January, she initiated all active conversation days and Ryan initiated none.
 He no longer served as the constant driver/helper, but she continued to pursue him.
 That is important because it complicates the painful but too-simple story that she used him for rides and discarded him.

+The first major silence after months of near-continuous WhatsApp contact began on November 16, after Nienke acknowledged that she and Ryan had not said goodbye before her trip with Maarten.
+The silence may have landed as a concentrated reality check: Maarten remained the travel/partner figure, while Ryan remained the high-effort friend in Pittsburgh.

 Still, the late-October-through-holiday WhatsApp pattern may have felt asymmetrical before January, but the full export narrows the claim.
 Nienke acknowledged a missed goodbye before travel, some later openings were travel or ride-oriented, and continuity was reduced.
 The Christmas and New Year messages were answered, with the New Year reply arriving the next afternoon.
 The careful formulation is not "exploitation proven," but "uneven continuity": the relationship could have mattered to both people while still becoming painful for Ryan because ordinary availability, acknowledgment, and practical support did not appear balanced.